telerik/blazor-docs/components/form/events.md

 ## OnValidSubmit

-The `OnValidSubmit` event fires when the form is submitted and there are no validation erros.
+The `OnValidSubmit` event fires when the form is submitted and there are no validation errors.
 It is mapped to `OnValidSubmit ` event of the <a target="_blank" href="https://docs.microsoft.com/en-us/aspnet/core/blazor/forms-validation?view=aspnetcore-5.0">Microsoft EditForm</a>.
 Its handler takes the `EditContext` as an argument.

 >caption Use the OnValidSubmit event